 When making decisions about where to spend money, consumers want to engage with companies that make their communities a better place, and, when it comes to energy, they are interested in clean energy and renewables.

 Millennials, the oldest of whom are reaching their prime home-buying years, are increasingly classified as Green Champions, interested in environmental benefits and the tech that makes it possible, such as smart and grid-edge products and services.
 The Smart Grid Consumer Collaborative finds that 44 percent of consumers fall into the Green Champion category and even more – 58 percent – are interested in rooftop solar power for their homes.
-Furthermore, most support clean energy programs, with 41 percent saying they would pay an additional $15 per month to expand their utility’s clean energy program.
+Furthermore, most support clean energy programs, with 41 percent saying they would pay an additional $15 per month to expand the clean energy programs offered by their utility provider.

 Globally, one-third of consumers are considered Aspirationals, whose purchasing habits and interest in sustainability combine as part of a market shift toward “authenticity, well-being, sustainability and social purpose,” according to a BBMG and GlobeScan report.
 One in five are considered Advocates, who are even more committed to responsible consumption and will pay more for socially and environmentally responsible products and services.
 Both are committed to consuming less to preserve the environment with 88 percent of Aspirationals and 90 percent of Advocates in support of environmental preservation.